-DAs you may know The Australian Lesbian and Gay Archives has started a name change consultation process as announced at our 2018 AGM.
-As part of this process we are inviting members and supporters to take part in an initial on-line survey to share your views and suggestions.
+As you may know The Australian Lesbian and Gay Archives has started a name change consultation process as announced at our 2018 AGM.

 Here is the link to the ALGA name change survey:

 Here is a little bit of history for you about our name: